-In June 2018, we entered into an agreement with Silicon Valley Bank to replace our then-outstanding term loan with a revolving line of credit of up to \$15.0 million that will mature on June 8, 2021.
+In June 2018, we entered into an agreement with Silicon Valley Bank to replace our then-outstanding term loan with a revolving line of credit of up to \$15.0 million that will mature on June 8, 2021, which agreement was amended in April 2019, January 2020 and June 2020.
 The available revolving line of credit is based upon an advance rate of 80% of "eligible" accounts receivable and may be used to fund our working capital and other general corporate needs.
 Eligible accounts receivable includes accounts billed with aging 90 days or less and excludes accounts receivable due for member copayments, coinsurance, and deductibles.
-When we hold unrestricted cash balances greater than \$5.0 million, interest accrues at a floating rate per annum equal to the greater of prime rate or 4.75%.
-If the unrestricted cash balance is less than \$5.0 million, interest accrues at a floating rate per annum equal to the greater of prime rate of prime rate plus 0.5% or 4.75%, with interest payable monthly.
+When we hold unrestricted cash balances greater than \$5.0 million, interest accrues at a floating rate per annum equal to the greater of prime rate plus 0.5% or 4.75%, with interest payable monthly.
+The line of credit contains customary affirmative and negative covenants, as well as a financial covenant that requires us to achieve a specified minimum quarterly revenue as defined in the agreement.
+As of September 30, 2020 and December 31, 2019, we were in compliance with all requirements and covenants of the revolving credit facility.